Carne Asada

 Pro Tips

-- Allow meat to come to room temperature 30 minutes before grilling
+- Allow meat to reach room temperature 30 minutes before grilling

 Origin & Heritage